fransef/fish-sim/README.md

-first changes to fish sim
+changes to fish sim 222